 It is a known fact that chronic hunger itself is a deep form of multi-dimensional poverty and hunger is not often a food problem.
 Malnutrition, which causes irreversible damage is a major outcome of poverty plus inequality, it leads to obvious hunger, stunting and wasting.

-More commitment is needed to end hunger and malnutrition as sustainable development itself cannot be achieved if there so many hungry and malnourished people in the world.
-Economic growth and positive socio-economy are yet translate to benefits to many people living in Sub-Saharan Africa with reference to Nigeria.
+More commitment is needed to end hunger and malnutrition as sustainable development itself cannot be achieved if there are so many hungry and malnourished people in the world.
+Economic growth and positive socio-economy are yet to translate to benefits to many people living in Sub-Saharan Africa with reference to Nigeria.
 There is persistent poverty and hunger with a huge number of Nigerians battling hidden poverty.

-Maslow, in is his hierarchy of needs categorizes the need for food as basic physiological need, that is very critical or crucial to human existence.
-A hungry man or woman, for instance cannot think of entrepreneurship or education, national development until that basic need is met.
+Maslow, in his hierarchy of needs categorizes the need for food as a basic physiological need, that is very critical or crucial to human existence.
+A hungry man or woman, for instance, cannot think of entrepreneurship or education, national development until that basic need is met.
 The diagram below therefore shows the need for food appearing at the bottom of the pyramid.

 At The Lagos Food Bank Initiative, we strongly believe Food is essential to human existence.
 We are determined to create conditions that will allow people to thrive, systems that seek to alleviate hunger and combat aspects of multi-dimensional poverty by delivering food, basic health services, and disaster relief items.
 We are actively involved in the Zero Hunger Challenge (ZHC) by aiming to end malnutrition in all its forms within Lagos and its environs.
 We continue to champion adequate health care by offering interventions and initiatives that empower the vulnerable.
 We believe that giving back is important no matter how small because no one should go to bed hungry and everyone deserves the right to good health.
 We offer grass root responses tailored to local hunger needs.

 We are set to partner with religious organizations, corporate entities and communities to open new food banks nationwide.
 Our goal is committed to ensuring that every Local Government in Nigeria has a food bank.